-- To date, 2021 has the highest rate of individuals responding to naloxone since 2017. - Both the number of individuals administered naloxone and responding to naloxone has reach monthly and quarterly all-time highs in 2021. - 2020 had the highest number of substance-related deaths and opioid-related deaths since 2016. - The rate of apparent opioid-related deaths in 2021 is one of the lowest to date but anticipated to change in the future. - Four fentanyl-related deaths occurred in 2020, and 2 in 2021 to date. - The total number of opioid-related poisoning hospitalizations in 2021 are within an expected range - 2021 has the highest proportion of hospitalizations for accidental poisonings to date. - Take home naloxone distribution sites have helped distribute over 2,600 kits since 2018. - The proportion of kits distributed to a person at risk of an overdose in Q1-Q3 2021 is more than double that of the monthly averages from 2018-2020.
+- To date, 2021 has the highest rate of individuals responding to naloxone since 2017. - Both the number of individuals administered naloxone and responding to naloxone has reached monthly and quarterly all-time highs in 2021. - 2020 had the highest number of substance-related deaths and opioid-related deaths since 2016. - The rate of apparent opioid-related deaths in 2021 is within a normal range to date but anticipated to change in the future. - Four fentanyl-related deaths occurred in 2021. - The total number of opioid-related poisoning hospitalizations in 2021 are within an expected range - 2021 has the highest proportion of hospitalizations for accidental poisonings to date. - Take home naloxone distribution sites have helped distribute 3,400 kits since 2018. - The number of kits distributed in 2021 is roughly double that of 2020.